MaxShih147/pixico/README.md

 # Pixico

-Pixico is a simple cross-platform image utility app built with Flutter.
-It allows you to import any image, resize it into a pixelated version at a custom resolution, and (soon) apply custom color replacements.
-Designed for ease of use and quick deployment on desktop and web.
+**Pixico** is an open-source pixel image utility built with Flutter.
+It helps designers, developers, and hobbyists quickly convert any image into a stylized pixel-art version.

+Perfect for:

+* Creating pixel icons or low-res thumbnails
+* Simplifying artwork for retro games or design
+* Exploring palette remapping workflows (coming soon)

 ## Features